CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab2.md

 ## Task 3: Interact with Azure OpenAI ChatGPT LLM using your own data

-This task tests and customizes an Azure OpenAI ChatGPT model with your own uploaded data, adjusting instructions, parameters, and deploying it as a web app.
+In this task, you will be testing and customizes an Azure OpenAI ChatGPT model with your own uploaded data, adjusting instructions, parameters, and deploying it as a web app.
 It verifies the deployment in Azure App Services, troubleshooting if needed to ensure the bot runs correctly.
 Finally, it checks Azure Cosmos DB to confirm conversation history from the web app is being stored successfully.

 1. Under the **Add your data** pane, wait until your data upload is finished.